whatSocks/FL-Division-of-Elections-scanners/README.md

 # Florida Division of Elections Scanners

-note:This is a side project and not as rigorous as it should be, yet.
+note: This is a side project and not as rigorous as it should be, yet.

 These Ruby scripts scrape the Florida Division of Elections database for info on [campaign contributions](http://election.dos.state.fl.us/campaign-finance/contrib.asp).
 Shoutout to the [Palm Beach Post](https://www.palmbeachpost.com/) for starting this project.